-All applicants who complete their application requirements by February 1 will automatically be considered for the twelve graduate assistantships that are awarded each year.
+All applicants who complete their application requirements by February 1 will automatically be considered for graduate assistantships.
 Selections are based on academic merit.
 Federally-funded loan programs are available to all U.S. students according to federal guidelines.
 Information can be obtained by calling the Trinity University Financial Aid Office at 210-999-8315.

 Students are scheduled for five courses during each of the two semesters of graduate study.

 Students who do not meet the requirements for unconditional acceptance may be considered for acceptance on a provisional basis.